Scan to download

 All these projects share a commonality, albeit to varying degrees: centralization.

 Even projects focused on decentralized finance (DeFi), such as Delta-Neutral strategies, are managed by internal teams.
-While they may leverage Ethereum in the background, overall management remains centralized.
-In fact, these projects should theoretically be classified as derivatives rather than stablecoins, but this is a topic I have discussed before.
+While they may utilize Ethereum in the background, overall management remains centralized.
+In fact, these projects should theoretically be classified as derivatives rather than stablecoins, but this is a topic I have discussed previously.

 Emerging ecosystems (like MegaETH and HyperEVM) also bring new hope.

 For example, CapMoney will adopt a centralized decision-making mechanism in its initial months, aiming to gradually achieve decentralization through the economic security provided by Eigen Layer.
-Additionally, there are fork projects of Liquity like Felix Protocol, which is experiencing significant growth and establishing its position among the native stablecoins on that chain.
+Additionally, there are Liquity's fork projects like Felix Protocol, which are experiencing significant growth and establishing their position among the native stablecoins on the chain.

 These projects choose to focus on distribution models centered around emerging blockchains and leverage the advantages of the "novelty effect."